shazow/fwdup/README.md

 This works surprisingly well for small rarely-changing files like settings and configurations.

 I hacked this up together in about an hour and only used it once for anything significant, so it's still quite lacking.
 I hope to continue fleshing it out with some ideas below.
+To be perfectly honest, I'm not convinced the Bash scripts are there more for documentation than anything.
+Maybe it's not even necessary.

 ## Overview